 We plan on developing a world-class, giant screen film that will attract viewers to Whitaker Center, various theaters throughout the watershed and, ultimately, to theaters across the nation.
 We do believe that there will be a large audience for this film and all of the components of this project.
 At the end of the day, however, we are committed to developing a robust, interactive learning experience for residents throughout the watershed so that we can all act to protect this vital resource.

-We anticipate that this project will cost approximately $10 million.
+We anticipate that the total project will cost approximately $10 million.
 We’re pleased to have attracted some partners already, and we’re confident that more partners will join us as we move forward.
-At Whitaker Center we are fortunate to have the expertise and intellectual capital of our vest staff who are managing some major components of this project in-house.
+At Whitaker Center we are fortunate to have the expertise and intellectual capital of our staff who are managing major components of this project in-house.

-Steve Bishop, Vice President for the Harsco Science Center, and Lori Lauver, Whitaker Center’s Director of Education, are actively engaged in Expedition Chesapeake and they both bring exceptional experience and knowledge to the project.
-Steve Bishop has 30 years of experience working for science centers around the country, and Lori Lauver has 20 years of experience in education and program development.
+Steve Bishop, Vice President for the Harsco Science Center, and Laruren Schaller, Whitaker Center’s Director of Education, are actively engaged in Expedition Chesapeake and they both bring exceptional experience and knowledge to the project.
+Steve Bishop has 40 years of experience working for science centers around the country, and Lauren Schaller has more than 10 years of experience in education and program development.

 Like many of the Whitaker Center exhibits over the years, Expedition Chesapeake relies on charitable contributions to fulfill our mission.
 Whether you wish to make an outright donation specifically to Expedition Chesapeake or support the overall mission of the Whitaker Center please contact Dr. Michael Hanes, President and CEO, at 717.724.3855.